dylanarmstrong/photos/README.md

 - Remove AWS permissions on original photos
 - Reprocess all photos for new size I want here
 - Update README with more DB information
+- Get list of deleted files by comparing what's available and what's in EXIF
+    - Update this to correct counts

 ### Database